Violation

 The request for fire clearance shall be made through and maintained by the Department.

-Based on community experience — not official guidance
+Based on community experience, not official guidance.

 This one trips up providers who try to handle fire clearance directly with their local fire department.
 The clearance must go through CCLD, not through your own request to the fire marshal.
 If you contact the fire department yourself and get an inspection, that doesn't count for licensing purposes.
 CCLD coordinates the request, receives the clearance, and maintains it in your file.
 Inspectors check whether your clearance is current in CCLD's system, not whether you have a piece of paper from the fire department.
 If your clearance is expiring, contact your licensing analyst to initiate the renewal process well in advance.

-2 facilities were cited for this in the last 90 days.
+- facilities cited in the last 90 days

 Common practices shared by providers.
 Confirm requirements with your licensing analyst.